pourmoslemy/VeriLogos/README.md

 VeriLogos restricts logical operations to valid closed subcomplexes whenever required by the formal semantics.

 This restriction is important because arbitrary collections of simplices may fail to represent a coherent simplicial object.
-Closure ensures that logical transformations remain inside the admissible topological space Layer 1: SC-Logic Operations
+Closure ensures that logical transformations remain inside the admissible topological space.

+---

+## Layer 1: SC-Logic Operations

 Layer 1 implements logical operations over the geometric structures provided by Layer 0.

-The basic semantic universe is the collection of subcomplexes of a simplicial complex \(K\):
+The basic semantic universe is the collection of subcomplexes of a simplicial complex `K`:

-\[ \mathrm{Sub}(K). \]
+`Sub(K)`

 This collection supports an intuitionistic and Heyting-algebraic interpretation of logical operations.